yannikschaelte/Study-ABC-Noise/README.md

 # Study-ABC-Noise

-This repository contains the code for the analysis on how to efficiently account for measurement noise and model error in sequential ABC.
-It supplements the paper "Efficient Exact Inference for Dynamical Systems using Sequential Approximate Bayesian Computation", Yannik Schälte and Jan HAsenauer, January 2020.
+This repository contains the code for the analysis on how to efficiently account for measurement noise in sequential ABC.
+It supplements the paper "Efficient Exact Inference for Dynamical Systems with Measurement Noise using Sequential Approximate Bayesian Computation", Yannik Schälte and Jan Hasenauer, January 2020.

 # Installation